k00lawn/Ourcraft/README.md

 ### Mobile/Tablet

-`Directional arrows` to move around
+`Directional Arrows` to move around

-`Click anywhere on the ground or blocks` to place blocks
+`Tap anywhere on the ground or blocks` to place blocks

 `Toggle break block button` to destroy blocks

 `Jump button` to jump

-`click on the hud` to switch between blocks
+`Tap on the hud` to switch between blocks

 Have fun creating your own world :D